jonathanmorgan/fmcsa-data/readme.md

 - For some reason docker does not show any of the print message with docker-compose-wait
 - Test more cases!!
 Only went through 5k entries.
 I am sure there are issues like the on mentioned.

+### How to convert to this script so it run from csvs instead

+Having a database might be "overkill".
+To convert the script to run from csvs `cargo` and `vehicles` rows can be written into `{carrier_id}_{date_pulled}.csv` using pd.to_csv instead of pd.to_sql.
+A list of file names can be pulled using glob.glob('*.csv') or pathlib to replace already_scraped dataframe.

 ## Run

 ### If you are using Docker